michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 26. `--vnet-subnet-id` is optional and specifies the subnet in a VNet where the new AKS cluster will be deployed

-27. In Azure Monitor you can see `CPU usage, network usage and disk operations per second`.
+27. In Azure Monitor you can see <b>`CPU usage, network usage and disk operations per second`</b>.
 To see boot diagnostic and application logs you need to enable it, it's not enabled by default

 28. Azure Cosmos DB accounts that are configured to use strong consistency cannot associate more than one Azure region with